Lie vs. Lay And Why It Is So Easy To Get Them Confused

 No writer in their right mind wants to make simple grammar or vocabulary mistakes.

-If it is only a matter of people understanding when you are speaking, well, maybe it’s not such a big issue.
+If it is only a matter of people understanding when you speak, then maybe it’s not such a big issue.

-But if you are a writer, you should take the time to iron out any knots you might have with these two crazy verbs.
+But if you are a writer, you should take the time to iron out any knots you might have with these two confusing verbs.

 Getting them right is much better than being attacked by the grammar police.